zannloo/tp/docs/UserGuide.md

 ### ProfBook Command Format

-- Words in `UPPER_CASE` are the parameters to be supplied by you.
+- Words in `UPPER_CASE` are the compulsory parameters to be supplied by you.
   * e.g. In `touch SPECIFIED_PATH -n NAME`, `SPECIFIED_PATH` and the other field in `UPPER_CASE` can be substituted with the desired details to form `touch 2000Y --name Bob`.
 * Words in `UPPER_CASE` that are surrounded by `[square brackets]` are optional parameters to be supplied by you.